 Negotiated all external vendor contact deals, saving over $25,000 annually.

 Reported on business KPI’s and company health metrics to executive leadership every quarter.

-Research & Analysis skills
+Research & Analysis resume action verbs

 If you worked at a job that required you to perform research on different topics, you can showcase the different steps that were involved when conducting research initiatives.
 This is everything from collecting data, to analyzing it, and writing up evaluations.